zodern/meteor-cdn/README.md

 ## What it does
 * Changes the url of the bundled css and js file
 * Adds CORS headers to font (.eot .otf .ttf .woff .woff2) files
-* Changes ROOT_URL_PATH_PREFIX of the client to ensure hot reload works correctly
+* Changes ROOT_URL_PATH_PREFIX on the client to ensure hot reload works correctly
+* Makes sure that the correct status code is returned for missing static files
 * Provides a template helper

 License